adamw/website/content/blog/2014-07-03-making-the-reactive-queue-durable-with-akka-persistence.md

     }</p></div>
     ";}
 categories:
-  - Akka
-  - Event streaming
-  - Java
-  - Mongo
-  - reactive
-  - Replication
+  - akka
-  - Scala
+  - event sourcing
-  - SQS
+  - scala
-  - Uncategorized
+  - distributed

 ---
 Some time ago I wrote how to implement a [reactive message queue with Akka Streams][1].
 The queue supports streaming send and receive operations with back-pressure, but has one downside: all messages are stored in-memory, and hence in case of a restart are lost.